 Traditionally we always saw beauticians wearing white.

-It represented cleanliness and freshness, and colleges and beauty schools seemed to agree.
-The salon spa uniforms handed out to students were always a stark white, with maybe a touch of colour added in the form of a logo, or the students name sewn and embroidered in on the left hand top corner of the dress.
+It represented clean freshness at beauty school we were told.
+The salon spa uniforms handed out were always stark with maybe a touch of colour added in the form of a logo.
+The students names were sometimes sewn and embroidered in somewhere on this pretty dress.

-Thankfully over the decades beauty salon and spa attire changed- for the better!
-Feminine, then funky colours became available in the form of tunics, and trousers too began to be considered acceptable.
+Thankfully over the decades beauty salon and spa attire changed.
+Feminine, then funky colours became available in the form of tunics, and trousers began to be considered acceptable.

 Many salons chose black as their choice of colour as wax, tint, fake tan etc always seemed to land on said uniforms, and black was far more forgiving in the wash.